mitchellh/nixos-config/README.md

 **WARNING: Don't do this without reading the source.** This repository is and always has been _my_ configurations.
 If you blindly run this, your system may be changed in ways that you don't want.
 Read my source!

-## FAQ

-### Why do you still use `niv`?

-I am still transitioning into a fully flaked setup.
-During this transition (which is indefinite, I'm in no rush), I'm using both.